Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Rational coefficients

-\begin{proposition} Let $S$ be a scheme allowing resolution of singularities by alterations, let $f\colon X\rar S$ be a proper morphism and let $K$ be a number field.
+\begin{proposition} Let $(S,\delta)$ be a d-scheme allowing resolution of singularities by alterations, let $f\colon X\rar S$ be a proper morphism.
 Then, the functor is right $t_{hp}$-exact. \end{proposition} \begin{proof} Recall that since $f$ is proper, we have

 Since the functor $f_!$ is a left adjoint functor, it respects small colimits.
-Furthermore, with rational coefficients, the functor $\omega^0$ also respects small colimits by \cite[3.5]{plh} and the proof applies in the setting of motives with coefficients in $K$.
+Furthermore, with rational coefficients, the functor $\omega^0$ also respects small colimits by \cite[3.5]{plh}.
 Hence, it suffices to show that the Artin motives of the form $\omega^0 f_* h_X(Y)[\delta(Y)]$ with $Y$ finite over $S$ are perverse homotopy t-non-positive.
 Hence, replacing $X$ with $Y$, it suffices to show that the Artin motive $\omega^0 f_* \un_X[\delta(X)]$ is perverse homotopy t-non-positive.

-This follows from \Cref{lemme aff lef direct}. \end{proof} \begin{lemma} Let $K$ be a number field and let $f\colon X\rar S$ be a morphism of finite type.
-Then, the Artin motive $\omega^0 f_* \un_X[\delta(X)]$ belongs to the smallest subcategory of $\DM^A_{\et,c}(S,K)$ which is closed under finite colimits, extensions and retracts and contains the motives of the form $g_*\un_Y[\delta(Y)]$ with $g\colon Y\rar S$ finite. \end{lemma} \begin{proof} We now proceed by noetherian induction on $X$.
+This follows from \Cref{lemme aff lef direct}. \end{proof} \begin{lemma} Let $(S,\delta)$ be a d-scheme.
+Let $f\colon X\rar S$ be a morphism of finite type.
+Then, the Artin motive $\omega^0 f_* \un_X[\delta(X)]$ belongs to the smallest subcategory of $\DM^A_{\et,c}(S,\Q)$ which is closed under finite colimits, extensions and retracts and contains the motives of the form $g_*\un_Y[\delta(Y)]$ with $g\colon Y\rar S$ finite. \end{lemma} \begin{proof} We now proceed by noetherian induction on $X$.
 If $\dim(X)=0$, the morphism $f$ is finite and the result follows from \Cref{AM.t-adj2}.

 \textbf{Step 1:} Assume first that the map $f$ is proper.

 Using the induction hypothesis and cdh-descent, we can assume the scheme $X$ to be normal.
 Let $q\colon \widetilde{X}\rar X$ be a resolution of singularities by alterations and let $q'\colon X'\rar X$ be the relative normalization of $X$ in $\widetilde{X}\setminus B$ where $B$ is the inverse image of the singular locus of $X$.
 Using \cite[2.1.165]{ayo07}, the motive $\omega^0f_*q'_*\un_{X'}$ is a retract of the motive $\omega^0f_*q_*\un_{\widetilde{X}}$.
 Hence, using the induction hypothesis and cdh-descent, we can assume the scheme $X$ to be regular and connected.